 When you sign up for JSA you agree to follow a certain set of rules in return for receiving your benefit.
 If you break any of these rules, your benefit can be stopped for a period of time.
 This is called a sanction.

-Even if your benefit has been stopped, keep turning up to the Jobcentre for meetings and keep applying for jobs, or you risk being sanctioned for longer.
+Even if your benefit has been stopped, keep turning up to the Jobcentre for meetings and keep applying for jobs (and keeping a diary of what you’re applying for), or you risk being sanctioned for longer.

 Why am I being sanctioned?

-The most common reason young people are sanctioned by the Jobcentre is being late or not turning up for meetings.
-You could also be sanctioned for:
+The most common reason you might have a sanction applied by the Jobcentre is being late or not turning up for meetings.
+You might also get a JSA sanction for leaving your job voluntarily, or if you:

-- Refusing to apply for a suitable job
+- Refuse to apply for a suitable job

-- Not attending a compulsory training or employment scheme
+- Fail to attend a compulsory training course or employment scheme

 Can I talk my way out of being sanctioned?